-The attendance gap between PP and non-PP children has closed slightly and we continue to build on this.
+The attendance gap has once again improved between PP and non-PP and we continue to build on this.

 Children have accessed a range of therapeutic interventions and show they are resilient and able to learn from their mistakes both in learning and more widely.